willharwood/subjectiveimmortality/subjective_immortality.md

 In the _Vacations to Mars_ thought experiment, we need the two versions of me -- the one who came by rocketship, the other who was beamed to Mars -- to be identical for the argument to work.
 We claim that since one version (who came by rocketship) undoubtedly continues my subjective line, the other (beamed by science fiction) must do so too, otherwise they could not be physically identical.

 What, though, is this "subjective line", or "subjective continuity"?
 You are conscious in this moment; in the following moment you are also conscious.
 You anticipate future pleasures and pains because you believe that it will be _you_ experiencing them.
-Belief is too weak a word here: personal continuity is fundamental to the workings of our intelligence.
+Belief is too weak a word here; personal continuity is fundamental to the workings of our intelligence.
 We plan for we are planning for ourselves.

 Yet what, exactly, is being carried forward?
 If we remove the supernatural, we are left with atoms in patterns that change one moment to the next, and must change if any experience is to be had.